jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 Language Toolkit (NLTK)](<http://www.nltk.org/>), which is "a leading platform for building Python programs to work with human language data”.
-The NLTK is a Python package that adds a wide range of functions and tools that can be used for text mining historical soruces.
-It also includes a wide range of data, from stopword lists to large test corpus, some of which are particularly useful for testing digital history methods (such as the Inaugural Address corpus).
-This lesson is relatively brief, as there is an excellent open access book\* written by the NLTK developers that introduces computational linguistics and programming in Python and this lesson will end off by encouraging digital historians to work through this fantastic resource.
+The NLTK is a Python package that adds a wide range of functions and tools that can be used for text mining historical sources.
+It also includes a wide range of data, from multilingual stopword lists to large test corpus, some of which are particularly useful for testing digital history methods (such as the Inaugural Address corpus).
+This lesson is relatively brief, as there is an excellent open access book\* written by the NLTK developers that introduces natural language processing and programming in Python and this lesson will conclude by encouraging digital historians to work through this fantastic resource.

 -   <http://www.nltk.org/>